CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 <img src="images/chemedataLogo_transparent.png" width="100" alt="CHEMeDATA logo" />

-Here is a tentative list of projects presented at the Smash conference 2023 in Baveno, Italy.
+Here is a tentative list of projects presented at the [SMASH conference](https://smashnmr.org/) 2023 in Baveno, Italy.
 It should be considered as a *Work in progress!*.
 It will evolve depending on the interest expressed by the community, starting with the visitors of our booth.
 ## CHEMeDATA-Schema

 We introduce **JSON objects** we shall call **CHEMeDATA objects** to collect *key data* and *metadata* of common chemistry files in a structured manner.